tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/IP 与 网卡/高可用虚拟 IP/高可用虚拟 IP 概述_intl_en.md

 The following figure shows the HAVIP architecture.
 ![](https://main.qcloudimg.com/raw/e8d0e60cbd3221089256087c5686588f.png)
 According to the example figure, CVM1 and CVM2 can be built into a high availability primary/secondary cluster with the following steps:
 1. Install Keepalived on both CVM1 and CVM2, configure HAVIP as VRRP VIP, and set the priorities of the primary and secondary servers.
-Larger values represents higher priorities.
+Larger values represent higher priorities.
 2. Keepalived uses the VRRP protocol to compare the initial priorities of CVM1 and CVM2 and determines CVM1 as the primary server due to its higher priority.
 3. The primary server sends out ARP messages, announces the VIP (a HAVIP), and updates VIP to mac mappings.
 In this case, the CVM1 is the primary server and provides services by using the private IP (HAVIP) for communication.
 You can see the HAVIP is bound to the primary server CVM1 on the HAVIP console.
 4. (Optional) Bind an EIP to the HAVIP in the console to implement communication over the public network.